austinlords/100-days-of-code/log.md

 **Today's Progress**: Wrapped up the replication of Wiki's homepage (at least good enough so I get the point)

-**Thoughts:** Bootstrap documentation is really each to read, very helpful.
+**Thoughts:** Bootstrap documentation is really easy to read, very helpful.

 **Link to work:** https://github.com/austinlords/wiki-homepage/commit/504788991e83a9c130c6be7cdbfb7533eb6473c7